PAN Card: Who needs it and Application Process

-- Upon submission, an applicant will receive an acknowledgement in the form of a unique number on acceptance of the application form.
+- Upon submission, an applicant will receive an acknowledgment in the form of a unique number on acceptance of the application form.
 This number can be used for tracking the status of the application.

 If you wish to apply for the PAN online: